 Whip up an apple cider vinegar mask

-This is how to repair damaged hair with apple cider vinegar (a must have in everyone’s home).
-Put the life back into your limp or damaged hair with this terrific home remedy: combine 1 teaspoon apple cider vinegar with 2 tablespoons olive oil and 3 egg whites, then rub the mix into your hair.
+This is how to repair damaged hair with apple cider vinegar (a must-have in everyone’s home).
+Put the life back into your limp or damaged hair with this terrific home remedy: Combine 1 teaspoon apple cider vinegar with 2 tablespoons olive oil and 3 egg whites, then rub the mix into your dry hair.
 Keep your hair covered for about a half hour using plastic wrap or a shower cap, then shampoo and rinse.
-Make sure you stop believing these five hair myths.

 Make a “shampoo omelet”